Lawn bowls at the 1954 British Empire and Commonwealth Games

+Lawn bowls at the 1954 British Empire and Commonwealth Games was the fifth appearance of the Lawn bowls at the Commonwealth Games.

-The lawn bowls competition at the 1954 British Empire and Commonwealth Games took place in Vancouver, British Columbia, Canada from 30 July until 7 August 1954.
+Competition at the 1954 British Empire and Commonwealth Games took place in Vancouver, British Columbia, Canada from 30 July until 7 August 1954.

 The host clubs were the West Point Grey Lawn Bowling Club of Vancouver and the New Westminster Bowling Club of New Westminster.

 The lawn bowlers from the British nations were the first athletes to be named for the Games because they were selected as part of a touring party of Canada.

+South Africa, Southern Rhodesia and Northern Ireland won one gold medal each.